comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 we observe only a weak correlation (*$$\rho$$ = 0.32*) of this within the cMatch-based discovery approaches discussed before.
 The main bottleneck in this case appears not primarily to be the number of links to traverse.
 Instead, our analysis suggests that query plan efficiency is the primary influencer of execution times.
+This is in contrast to [earlier research over Linked Open Data](cite:cites linktraversaloptimization), where we instead consider structural properties with more selective link traversal.

+To empirically prove this finding, we compare the execution times of our default integrated query execution approach (cMatch with filtered type index discovery) with a two-phase query execution approach that we implemented in the same query engine.
+Instead of following links during query execution as in the integrated approach, the two-phase approach first follows links at the same rate to index all discovered triples, and processes the query in the traditional *optimize-then-execute* manner.
+This two-phase approach is based on an oracle that provides all query-relevant links, which we determined by analyzing the request logs during the execution of the integrated approach.
+Therefore, this two-phase approach is merely a theoretical case, which delays time until first results due to prior indexing, and may not always be achievable due to infinitely growing link queues for some queries.
+The results of this are in [](#results-planning-effectiveness).

 <figure id="results-planning-effectiveness" class="table" class="table-smaller-font" markdown="1">